teamplify/teamplify-runner/README.md

 ### Note for Ubuntu users

-On most systems, `Python 3` comes with `pip3` already pre-installed.
-However, Ubuntu is different - `Python 3` and `pip3` are installed separately.
+On most systems, `Python 3` comes with `pip3`  pre-installed.
+However, in Ubuntu `Python 3` and `pip3` are installed separately.
 To install `pip3` run:

 ```shell